brian14708/wh-briefings/statements-releases/2022-02/2022-02-28-fact-sheet-lowering-prices-and-leveling-the-playing-field-in-ocean-shipping.md

 modified_time: 2022-02-28 16:37:34-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/02/28/fact-sheet-lowering-prices-and-leveling-the-playing-field-in-ocean-shipping/
 published_time: 2022-02-28 15:00:00-05:00
-title: 'FACT SHEET:  Lowering Prices and Leveling the Playing Field in Ocean Shipping'
+title: "FACT SHEET:  Lowering Prices and Leveling the Playing Field in Ocean\_Shipping"
 ---

 The President is announcing an historic agreement between the Department